Table of contents

 - Reduce the risk of dropping out, or wasting time/money doing a course, or even modules that aren't suitable;

-- Helps show which higher education institutions are value for money, are better for long-term career goals and earnings, and result in higher levels of student satisfaction.
+- Define which higher education institutions are valued for money, are better for long-term career goals and earnings, and result in higher levels of student satisfaction.

 Although there are various apps around - either free or cheap for parents and students - there still isn't enough data without university participation in generating data for future students and other stakeholders.

 However, as this is an area of government concern, in the U.S. and other countries, it could soon be the case that universities will need to contribute data to publicly available platforms, effectively ‘open-sourcing’ university results and outcome data.

 Universities and educators

 - More easily see which courses are doing well, and which aren’t, and then make corrective changes to how courses are delivered to improve educational outcomes;

 - Demonstrate the ROI of courses (e.g. learning outcomes, earning potential, and other key metrics) to appeal more widely to students and parents;

 - Alter brand bias.
 Newer institutions, including online ones, can effectively demonstrate why they're a good investment.
 Whereas older institutions can demonstrate that they're more than a well-known brand name, thereby allowing a higher level and competitive playing field.

 - Lesser-known universities can also use predictive analytics as a chance to increase name recognition and demonstrate how they perform compared to those with more established brand names.